 The only cost is for the food purchased through the Food Group (formerly the Emergency Food Shelf).
 This is inexpensive kid-friendly food and is delivered for free to Gloria Dei.
 Volunteers provide all other aspects of the program.

-It costs $15 per month for one child, $175 per week for 50 bags of food, and $525 for one child for the entire school year.
+It costs $15 per month for on child, $119 for one child for the entire school year, and $350 for 100 children to receive bags of food each week.
 Click here to make a donation.